ELSady/Regression-California-Housing-Price-Prediction/README.md

 * Boxplot plot / Outilers Checking <br>
 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/index1.png) <br>
 * This bloxplot proves that the right skewed features have some outliers to some extent.
-Evidence why it is right skewed.
+Evidence why it is right skewed. <br>

 ### Data Pre Processing and Model Implementation With Pycaret
 PyCaret is an open-source, low-code machine learning library in Python that automates machine learning workflows.
 It is an end-to-end machine learning and model management tool that exponentially speeds up the experiment cycle.
 It is an alternate low-code library that can be used to replace hundreds of lines of code with few lines only which makes experiments exponentially fast and efficient.
 Pycaret Setup interface.<br>